Staff & Board

 Nina Stender, Rapid Response Cooperative Development Project Director

 Nina Stender leads the Rapid Response Cooperative Development Project, which creates pathways to entrepreneurship and stable, career-building work for vulnerable workers and immigrant communities.
-Her passion for worker ownership was shaped by her work at the Brownsville Community Justice Center in Brooklyn, where she learned about worker co-ops as a tool for economic self-determination.
+Her passion for worker ownership was shaped by her experience at the Brownsville Community Justice Center in Brooklyn, where she learned about worker co-ops as a tool for economic self-determination.
 Previously, Nina was the Senior Membership Manager at Certified Employee-Owned, where she supported employee-owned companies with communications, education, and marketing.
-She was raised in Hong Kong and is now based in the Mid-Hudson Valley, New York, where she serves on the board of the Kingston Food Co-op.
-Nina was a fellow in Public Affairs at the Coro New York Leadership Center and is currently a Social Change Fellow at the CUNY Colin Powell School for Civic and Global Leadership.
-Nina holds a BA in Social Studies and Government from Wesleyan University and is currently completing her Graduate Certificate in Workplace Democracy and Community Ownership at the CUNY School of Labor and Urban Studies.
+Nina holds a BA in Social Studies and Government from Wesleyan University and is a graduate of the Certificate in Workplace Democracy and Community Ownership at the CUNY School of Labor and Urban Studies.
+She was selected for a Public Affairs Fellowship at the Coro New York Leadership Center in 2017-2018 and a Social Change Fellowship at the CUNY Colin Powell School for Civic and Global Leadership in 2021-2022.
+Nina was raised in Hong Kong and is now based in the Hudson Valley, New York, where she formerly served as a board member of the Kingston Food Co-op and now serves as an advisor to Co-op Hudson Valley.

 Zen Trenholm, Senior Director of Employee Ownership Cities and Policy